Weymouth Town, Massachusetts Therapists

 Racial Factors and Mental Health in Weymouth Town

-Weymouth Town has a population of 56,664, and a large portion of the populace is Caucasian.
-86 percent of residents claim this ancestry, with only 5.1 percent claiming African-American roots.
+Weymouth Town has a population of over 57,000, and a large portion of the populace is Caucasian.
+86% of residents claim this ancestry, with only 5.1% claiming African-American roots.
 There is also a small Asian population in the city.
 These skewed numbers may be contributing to some mental health problems in the city and might include:

 - Feelings of isolation from one’s culture and heritage